 Non-tariff barriers (NTB)

-Barriers to an exporter to a foreign country that are not tariff/tax related and include quarantine restrictions, quota and other restrictions such as labelling.
+Barriers to an exporter to a foreign country that are not tariff/tax-related and include quarantine restrictions, quota, and other restrictions such as labeling.
 They make the importation of the goods into the country difficult and/or costly.

 Rules of Origin